codesandbox/sandpack/examples/custom-npm-registry/README.md

 1. Host this project somewhere, and make sure it has permission to create new folders and files - Verdaccio needs to create temp storage to perform some optimizations;
 2. Configure your project correctly, for example, if you want to proxy NPM, GitHub, or both.
 You can find instructions in `/index.js`;
-3. Set the environments variables, considering the type of registry you want to use;
+3. Set the environments variables according to the type of registry you want to use;

 ## Environment variables